alphabetti/2022-Summer/Readme.md

     - Normal distributions off random data
 * A lot of programmers like writing code as efficiently as possible.
 If you'd like to try some of these challenges, look in the _leetcode_ directory

+### Debugging Code
+To spot errors first flick to the "Problems" tab, PyCharm will highlight anything which is bad python, just double click to go to the line and you can go fix it

 ### Saving your code

 Do remember to save your code reasonably often.
 When you're finishing up, navigate to the terminal in PyCharm, and type in